jowczar/aqua-friends/README.md

 ### Hosting
 Firebase automatically serves `frontend/dist` folder which is built NextJS app.<br/>
-__Warning:__ Do not use SSR in NextJS, because it will not work on Firebase hosting.
+__Warning:__ Do not use SSR in NextJS, because it will not work on static Firebase hosting.
 If you need SSR, set up Firebase cloud function for serving this content or migrate frontend to different hosting, e.g. Vercel.

 ### CI/CD
 Firebase automatically runs CI and deploys to production when code is pushed to `master` branch.

-### Code formatting
-This project uses eslint rules to uphold code quality and adhere to best practices, complemented by prettier for proficient code formatting.
+## Development
 To prepare your environment for development, run in the root directory:
 ```
 npm run prepare
 ```
 This command will set up git hooks that automatically run eslint and prettier on every commit, thanks to [husky](https://github.com/typicode/husky).

+### Code formatting
+This project uses eslint rules to uphold code quality and adhere to best practices, complemented by prettier for proficient code formatting.

 ### Run Firebase locally
-##### Install dependencies
 Install firebase tools inside root folder:
 ```
 npm i